-The Japanese magnolias are among the first bloomers of spring.
+The Japanese magnolias are among the first bloomers of spring flowering trees.
 Three important types of early blooming Japanese magnolias are: The star magnolias (Magnolia stellata) and their cultivars; the saucer magnolias (M. x soulangiana) and their cultivars; and the lily magnolias (M. liliiflora) and their cultivars.

 The star magnolias (M. stellata) and their many hybrids and cultivars are very popular in American gardens.
 These are small trees with white flowers that open in very early spring before their dark green leaves emerge.
 The large pure white flowers are held on low branches where their sweet fragrance can be appreciated as much as their innocent beauty.
 The fragrant white flowers will last until the summer sun comes out.
 Full sun is needed for these guys!

 The saucer magnolias are the most widely cultivated of the Japanese mags.
 Perfect Plants offers the ‘Alexandrina‘ magnolia (Magnolia x soulangiana ‘Alexandrina’), a saucer cultivar noted for its robust vigor in the landscape.
-This very early bloomer has rose-pink flowers with dark purple streaks up to four inches across and gets up to 25 feet tall.
+This very early blooming tree has rose-pink flowers with dark purple streaks up to four inches across and gets up to 20 feet tall.

 The lily magnolias (M. liliiflora) and their hybrids have been cultivated in the United States longer than the others, and can sometimes be found persisting on old, abandoned home sites.
 Their goblet shaped pink flowers open in early to mid spring and are often the first sign that winter is almost over.